 In the meantime, the newspaper changed hands and management several times and became the Woodson County Post in January 1873.
 That same year, the sawmill, which had since passed into the hands of Cobert & Cozine, was sold to W. L. Parsons.
 Another mill – a woolen manufacturer was built the same year on the south side of the Neosho River by the Hillings Brothers.
 That year, Isaac Dow’s bank failed, leaving the town without one for several years.

-Later in 1873, yet another county seat election was held on November 3rd, in which the county seat was moved to Kalida, a town that was located about two miles southeast of Yates Center.
+Later in 1873, yet another county seat election was held on November 3, in which the county seat was moved to Kalida, a town located about two miles southeast of Yates Center.
 Just a few months later, on February 23, 1874, Kalida would lose its short-lived county seat status to Defiance.
-The following year, yet another election was held between Defiance, Neosho Falls and Yates Center.
+Yet another election was held the following year between Defiance, Neosho Falls and Yates Center.
 The tally was so close between Neosho Falls and Yates Center that a second election was held for the final decision.
 The hotly contested race culminated in a vote on September 12, 1876, that resulted in Yates Center having 488 and Neosho Falls having 426.
 The county seat question was never again revived.

-In 1876, the American Hotel, which had been built some years previously, was closed, as it stood too far from the business center.
+In 1876, the American Hotel, which had been built some years previously, was closed as it stood too far from the business center.
 It was moved nearby the railroad tracks and converted into a freight warehouse.
-Another hotel, called the Pierce House, also burned that year and was never rebuilt.
+Another hotel, the Pierce House, also burned that year and was never rebuilt.

-The largest enterprise was the Neosho Valley Fair, which was held here beginning in 1875.
-Four counties participated—Allen, Anderson, Greenwood, and Woodson—and it had a decided influence in the area’s development.
-The fair gained a reputation far and wide and in 1879, guests included President Rutherford B. Hayes and his wife, General William T. Sherman, and several state officers.
+The largest enterprise was the Neosho Valley Fair, held here in 1875.
+Four counties participated—Allen, Anderson, Greenwood, and Woodson—and it influenced the area’s development.
+The fair gained a reputation far and wide, and in 1879, guests included President Rutherford B. Hayes, his wife, General William T. Sherman, and several state officers.

-Neosho Falls reached its peak population with 1,200, but over the next several decades would continue to fall.
+Neosho Falls reached its peak population of 1,200, but over the next several decades would continue to fall.

 In 1881, the grist mill was rebuilt with a substantial 30×36 two-story building.
 This mill had a capacity of 100 barrels of flour per day.
-The following year, the woolen mill was sold and never reopened for that purpose.
+The following year, the woolen mill was sold and never reopened.
 However, 1882 also brought a new bank to town, started in August by Haughwout & Goodrich.

 By the turn of the century, Neosho Falls was described as one of the important towns of Woodson County.
-Located at the junction of the Atchison, Topeka & Santa Fe, and the Missouri, Kansas & Texas railroads and on the Neosho River, it was a significant transportation center.
-At that time, the town boasted several retail businesses, a couple of banks, manufacturing facilities, including flour mills, sawmills, and sorghum mills.
+It was a significant transportation center located at the junction of the Atchison, Topeka & Santa Fe, and the Missouri, Kansas & Texas railroads and on the Neosho River.
+At that time, the town boasted several retail businesses, a couple of banks, and manufacturing facilities, including flour mills, sawmills, and sorghum mills.
 The Woodson County Post newspaper was still in circulation.
-By this time, oil had also been discovered in the vicinity, bringing with it much prosperity.
+By this time, oil had also been discovered in the vicinity, bringing much prosperity.
 In 1910, the town had a population of 571.

 However, in the first half of the 20th century, Neosho Falls began to experience one setback after another.
 As electricity replaced water power, many of the mills were closed down, and though a hydroelectric plant was built, its tenure was short, and it was soon abandoned.
 The city was struck with a disastrous flood in 1926, which caused one death and tens of thousands of dollars in damage.
-The Depression hit the town, like so many others, very hard, and Neosho Falls lost its only newspaper in the 1930s as well as its only bank.
+Like so many others, the Great Depression hit the town very hard, and Neosho Falls lost its only newspaper in the 1930s and its only bank.
 In 1935, the Santa Fe Railroad pulled out of the town, though it was still left with Missouri, Kansas & Texas Railway line and depot.